How do we define the terms “orphan”?

 What do we mean by family and community-based care?
 What does this look like?

-Family and community-based care programs are any programs that help to keep children within a family where they can best thrive – rather than in orphanages or in institutional care.
+Family and community-based care programs are any programs that help to keep children within a family where they can best thrive – rather than in orphanages or in residential care.
 They might provide medicine to prevent the death of biological parents, locate and support foster families, provide counseling and home visit services, drop in centers for street children, and daycare centers.
 Many programs like these are started or run through the local church.
 Local solutions for orphans and vulnerable children ensure that every child has a family, while also protecting children from mistreatment and abuse.
 When the family and community are strengthened fewer children are neglected, abandoned, or placed into orphanages.
 Communities and local churches cannot provide for all of the needs of orphaned and vulnerable children alone.
 Governments have a responsibility to provide basic services, especially in areas such as public health, education, material assistance, and social protection.
 Community and faith-based organizations have an important role to play in advocating for – and helping families and children access – these critical services.

 What role can orphanages play?